Bert Bell was more than the father of the NFL draft

 The NFL ranked behind baseball and college football when Bell became the league’s second commissioner in 1946.
 Even boxing and horse racing were more popular.

-Bell’s love affair with football began when he was captain at Penn, where, his son Upton says, his dad threw the first pass in Rose Bowl history.
+Bell’s love affair with football began when he was captain at Penn, where his son Upton says his dad threw the first pass in Rose Bowl history.
 Bert Bell then volunteered for the military in World War I, receiving several decorations, before returning to Penn.

 According to Upton Bell, his father and mother, an actress and dancer named Frances Upton, bought the Philadelphia neighborhood’s Frankford Yellow Jackets as a wedding present for each other.
 They soon were renamed the Eagles, and Bert Bell began his impactful career as a pro football executive.

 In 1935, after being burned by losing college players to other teams in bidding wars, Bell proposed a draft that took effect the next year — and has been copied by pretty much every other sport.
-Today, the NFL draft has spawned a cottage industry, has become a traveling show as popular as anything the NFL does outside of the Super Bowl, and remains a key element to building teams.
+Today, the NFL draft has spawned a cottage industry, has become a traveling show as popular as anything the NFL does outside the Super Bowl, and remains a key element to building teams.

-Among his other early suggestions that took root in the NFL was a more-balanced schedule in which the strong teams played other such squads, while the weak played the weak more often.
+Among his other early suggestions that took root in the NFL was a more balanced schedule in which the strong teams played other such squads while the weak played the weak more often.
 That practice has been carried through the decades and still exists.

-“My father was always in favor of poor teams having a chance to catch up quickly,” Upton Bell told Ken Rappoport and myself for our book “ON THE CLOCK, The Story of the NFL Draft.”
+“My father was always in favor of poor teams having a chance to catch up quickly,” Upton Bell told Ken Rappoport and Barry Wilner in the book “ON THE CLOCK, The Story of the NFL Draft.”

 Among his peers, Bell was one of the more highly regarded owners even though the Eagles saw little success on the field and economically.
 When they sought to replace Elmer Layden as commissioner, the owners turned to Bell and elected him unanimously.